skramm/homog2d/docs/homog2d_manual.md

 #### 12.1 - Introduction

-Runtime Polymorphism is the ability to store in a container (`std::vector`, `std:: list`, ...) objects of different types.
+Runtime Polymorphism is the ability to store in a container (`std::vector`, `std::list`, ...) objects of different types and calling on those elements some free or member function.

-Runtime Polymorphic behavior can be enabled for all the primitives.
-Actually, a move is being made from a classical pointer-based architecture to a variant-based one.
+Actually (2024/04->), a move is being made from a classical pointer-based architecture to a variant-based one.
 The "svg import" subsystem has already been converted.

 The classical pointer-based approach is based on a common untemplated class (`Root`) which is inherited by all the primitives.
 However this will very likely **be deprecated** shortly.
-It is advise to use nowadays the "variant-based" technique, as it is more type-safe.
+It is advised to use nowadays the "variant-based" technique, as it is more type-safe.
 And there is no feature available with that approach that isn't available with the variant-based approach.

 #### 12.2 - Pointer-based runtime polymorphism

-This is the classical C++ technique: you store (smart)pointers of type `Root` in the container.
+This is the "classical C++" technique: you store (smart)pointers of type `Root` in the container.
 That class (and its inheritance) will only exist if the symbol `HOMOG2D_ENABLE_PRTP` is defined:
 ```C++
 std::vector<std::shared_ptr<rtp::Root>> vec;